WHITE CANE SAFETY DAY - National Declaration / Michigan History

-The purpose of White Cane Days is two fold.
-First and primary is to educate the world about blindness and how the blind and visually impaired can live and work independently while giving back to their communities, to celebrate the abilities and successes achieved by blind people in a sighted world and to honor the many contributions being made by the blind and visually impaired.
+1. First and primary is to educate the world about blindness and how the blind and visually impaired can live and work independently while giving back to their communities.
+Also to acknowledge the abilities and successes achieved by blind people in a sighted world and to honor the many contributions being made by the blind and visually impaired.

-Laingsburg Lions holds their White Cane days collection two weeks before the annual springtime festival.
-Normally 100% of the money we make from our events like the Springtime Festival is used towards projects that benefit the community in some way.
-This is the one event where we divy up the proceeds and deliver the majority share to projects we support that are typically sight related.
+Laingsburg Lions Club holds their single day White Cane fund raising event to raise funds for sight related projects.
+On October 16th, (Saturday), they will be at the major four corner intersections to raise funds for these purposes.
+100% of the money we make from our events like the Springtime Festival is used towards projects that benefit the community in some way.
+This is the one event where 100% of the funds collected get donated to projects that are site related.

 The National Federation of the Blind believes that a long white cane is a means to independence.
 The white cane has been proven to be a useful tool to those millions of blind people who need to be mobile in todays world.
 The white cane assist those with vision difficulties by allowing one to more confident.
 It also allows blind people to more safely travel where and when they want.

 If you are in need of a white cane, you may access the National Federation of the Blind website by clicking on this link.
 There you will find a online application or the option of downloading a pdf application as well as other information pertaining to white cane options.

 In 1921, James Biggs, a photographer from Bristol, England, became blind following an accident.
 Because he was feeling uncomfortable with the amount of traffic around his home, he painted his walking stick white to be more easily visible.